TN Reconnect at Vol State

 - We also have an Academic Fresh Start program for students who attended Vol State in the past and may not have done so well.

-If you have questions at any point in the process, we’re here to help.
+If you have questions at any point in the process, we are here to help.

 Adult Learners & Veterans Affairs

-The Office of Adult Learners and Veterans Affairs (ALVA) serves the adult learner population especially through being the primary contact for those students receiving the TN Reconnect scholarship.
-Additionally, the office provides direction for the adult learner population concerning accessing the needed resources for attending college and subsequently being academically successful.
-ALVA also has the responsibility for certifying students who are eligible for VA benefits in order for them to receive those benefits and provide information about military training credits.
-The physical location of the office serves as the Veterans’ Center where VA students can utilize the space for studying, working on assignments using the available computers, or building camaraderie with other VA students who have had similar experiences.
+The Office of Adult Learners and Veterans Affairs (ALVA) serves the adult learner population at Vol State.
+We are the primary contact for those students receiving the TN Reconnect scholarship.
+Additionally, the office provides direction for the adult learner population through academic advising, accessing resources, and providing added support for student success.
+The Office of Adult Learners and Veterans Affairs (ALVA) also assists veterans and their dependents by certifying students who are eligible for VA benefits so that those benefits can be received and providing information about military training credits.
+The physical location of the office also serves as the Veterans’ Center where VA students can utilize the space for studying, working on assignments using the available computers, or building camaraderie with other VA students who have had similar experiences.

 Challenges and Support

-Adult students often have to juggle family, work, and college.
+We understand that adult learners often have to juggle family, work, and college.
 That can be tough.
 Traditional classes require quite a bit of work.
-While online classes offer flexibility, students need to be aware that online classes also have considerable homework and assignments.
-Successful students make time to do the class work.
+While online classes offer flexibility, students need to be aware that online classes require much self-discipline and have the same amount of homework and assignments.
+Successful students attend class and make time to do the class work.
 We have advisors who can walk you through returning to school.
-Don’t hesitate to ask for help.
-We are glad to listen and help you find solutions.
-Perhaps the best source for advice are students who have done it successfully.
+Never hesitate to ask for help as we are glad to listen and help you find solutions.